 Bolsonaro and his three oldest sons, who are also politicians, have hammered away at Brazil’s main media organizations, accusing them of everything from telling outright lies about the candidate to ignoring his rise in the polls and endorsements from other politicians.
 Like Trump, they accuse the media of propping up the country’s traditional elite and of trying to derail a campaign that might threaten it.
-Carlos Bolsonaro, who is a city councilman in Rio de Janeiro, recently tweeted that the media and a major pollster “ignore growing rallies in favor of Bolsonaro, including in the farthest corners of Brazil, and they try to create a narrative of Bolsonaro’s stagnation (in the polls).
-They really believe the population is blind and stupid!”
+Earlier this month, daily Folha de S. Paulo reported that Bolsonaro’s campaign may have broken campaign finance laws because friendly businessmen were allegedly bankrolling blast messages on WhatsApp.
+Bolsonaro has responded by repeatedly calling Folha “fake news” and promising to punish it by cutting off government advertising.

 SOCIAL MEDIA MESSAGING

 For candidates who don’t trust the media, social networks provide the perfect outlet.
 Bolsonaro, like Trump, has made heavy use of Twitter and Facebook to talk directly to voters.
 That became especially important after the candidate was stabbed on Sept.
 6 and confined to the hospital for more than three weeks.
-Last week, even after being released from the hospital, Bolsonaro skipped the most important televised debate on major network Globo, citing his doctors’ orders.
+Even after being released from the hospital in late September, Bolsonaro has skipped all the debates the last month, citing his doctors’ orders.
 Instead he held nightly Facebook live sessions with political allies and did interviews with friendly stations.
-“The idea that you would skip the debate on health grounds but then have three 10-minute interviews with a friendly TV networks is very Trumpian at its core,” said Matthew Taylor, associated professor of Latin American politics at American University, adding that for both men such a heavy reliance on social media helped them overcome initial resistance to their candidacies.
+“The idea that you would skip the debate on health grounds but then have three 10-minute interviews with a friendly TV networks is very Trumpian at its core,” said Matthew Taylor, associated professor of Latin American politics at American University, adding that a heavy reliance on social media helped both men overcome initial resistance to their candidacies.

 Bolsonaro has raised the specter of fraud and said it could rob him of the election.
-A week before the vote, he told a television station he would not accept any result but his own victory, implying that the size of support he had seen at street rallies indicated he would win, even though the polls were close.
-A few days later, he backed off those comments, saying he would accept the election results but wouldn’t call his rival to concede.
-Sound familiar?
+A week before the first round on Oct.
+7, he told a television station he would not accept any result but his own victory, implying that the size of support he had seen at street rallies indicated he would win, even though the polls were close.
+A few days later, he backed off those comments, saying he would accept the election results but wouldn’t make a call to his rival to concede.
 Trump trod a very similar path.
 “Bolsonaro is essentially saying, ‘Fairness means that I win.
 Anything else is fraud,’” said Jason Stanley, author of “How Fascism Works: The politics of us and them.”

 USE OF PROXIES

 Similar to how Trump’s campaign had Donald Trump Jr. and other children sometimes speak for their dad, Bolsonaro has often depended on his three eldest sons to float ideas, deny critical press reports and make outlandish claims.
-The latest example: On Sunday, while Brazilians were going to the polls, Flavio Bolsonaro, who is running for the senate, shared a video on Twitter that purportedly appeared to show a voting machine that had been tampered with.
+On Oct.
+7, as Brazilians were going to the polls in the first round of voting, Senate candidate Flavio Bolsonaro shared a video on Twitter that purportedly showed a voting machine that had been tampered with.
 Within hours, the country’s electoral court announced that it was a false report.
 However, by then it had surely been seen by millions of people on Twitter and the messaging group WhatsApp.
 “The technique is to use people who speak for you but don’t speak for you,” said Taylor.
 “Trump or Bolsonaro can always say, ‘I didn’t or would never say that.’”